YuchengY/portfolio/README.md

 # portfolio

 ### Hello!
 My name is Yucheng Yang.
-I'm a statistics student about to graduate from Carleton College in 2022.
+I major in statistics and is about to graduate from Carleton College in 2022.
-## This repository contains the project code from my past Stats and CS courses as well as the summer research project I've done.
+## This repository contains the project code from some of my past Stats and CS courses as well as the summer research project I've done.
+## CS: Software Design, Data Visualization; Stats: Data Science, Beyasian Statistics; Research: Summer research 2021 LME Diagnostics.